• USD

 Explore the Central Kalahari

-The red sands of the Kalahari hark back to a time when man and the animal kingdom were one, living in a constant cycle of birth, life and death alongside each other and the nature around them.
-Here, the wilderness is wild, the night's sky is full of stars, and man's grasp has yet to tighten completely.
+The red sands of the Kalahari hark back to a time when humans and the animal kingdom lived in a constant cycle of birth, life, and death alongside each other.
+Here, the wilderness is wild, the night sky is full of stars, and humanity’s grasp has yet to tighten completely.

-The San of Botswana call this place home, and have done so for tens of thousands of years.
-Today, their culture survives around the Central Kalahari National Park, alongside untamed, pristine wilderness.
+The San of Botswana call this place home—and have done so for tens of thousands of years.
+Today, their culture survives around the Central Kalahari Game Reserve, alongside untamed, pristine wilderness.

 Foods To Try in Botswana